jtv/libpqxx/include/pqxx/doc/accessing-results.md

 When you execute a query using one of the transaction `exec` functions, you normally get a `result` object back.
 A `result` is a container of `row`s.

 (There are exceptions.
-The `exec0` functions are for when you expect no result data, so they don't return anything.
-The `exec1` functions expect exactly one row, so they return just the `row`.)
+The `exec1` functions expect exactly one row of data, so they return just a `row`, not a full `result`.)

 Result objects are an all-or-nothing affair.
-The `exec` function waits until it's received all the result data, and then gives it to you in the form of the `result`.
-(There is another way of doing things, so see "streaming rows" below as well.)
+The `exec` function waits until it's received all the result data, and then gives it to you in the form of the `result`.  _(There is a faster, easier way of executing simple queries, so see "streaming rows" below as well.)_

 For example, your code might do: